-Students who serve as Teaching Assistants (TAs) receive compensation in the form of stipend, health insurance, and tuition.
+Students who serve as Teaching Assistants (TAs) receive compensation in the following forms: credit or stipend, health insurance, and tuition.
 A number of Teaching Assistantships (TA-ships) are available to graduate students affiliated with SIPS.
-If you are a continuing graduate student (M.S., M.S./Ph.D., or Ph.D.) in SIPS and you are looking for teaching experience, or if you are looking for financial support, you can apply to serve as a TA in one of the many courses taught by SIPS.
+If you are a continuing graduate student (M.S., M.S. /Ph.D., or Ph.D.) in SIPS and you are looking for teaching experience, or if you are looking for financial support, you can apply http://cornell-cals.force.com/sipsta to serve as a TA in one of the many courses taught by SIPS.
 You can also follow this link for more info describing the SIPS TA Application Procedure.
 For more information please also check out the Frequently Asked Questions about the SIPS TA Management Plan.

-SIPS students are also eligible to serve as TAs in the Undergraduate Biology Program.
+SIPS students are also eligible to serve as TAs in the Undergraduate Biology Program or other departments at Cornell.
 Biology TAs assist in the instruction of Core Introductory Courses in Biology.
 Teaching in the biology program satisfies the teaching requirement for those fields having a teaching requirement.

 TA Application Procedure

 By completing this application, you will be considered for a Teaching Assistantship in one of the SIPS Sections.
 The courses are conducted in a variety of different formats and consequently each instructor may have different expectations of teaching assistants.
 All courses require their TAs to have a good command of spoken and written English, organizational skills, and social skills.
-Only members of SIPS Graduate Fields are eligible to apply and all applications must go through their home Section or Field.
+Only members of SIPS Graduate Fields are eligible to apply.

-SIPS TA applications are due by January 27, 2017.
+SIPS TA applications are due by January 24, 2020.
 Review of applications and subsequent offers will begin immediately thereafter and continue until all positions are filled as indicated in the timeline provided.
 In general, TAships are awarded in the spring for the following academic year.
-In some special cases, however, TAships will be offered for one semester
+In some special cases, however, TAships will be offered for one semester.

 Table of Contents